-(1/2) Steven Beatty survived the 7.8 magnitude earthquake that stuck Nepal in April 2015- over 8,000 Nepalese did not.
+(1/2) Steve Beatty survived the 7.8 magnitude earthquake that struck Nepal in April 2015- over 8,000 Nepalese did not.
 This event changed his life forever.
 ‘In 2012 I trekked in Nepal with my daughter and fell in love with the place.
 I returned many times.
 Last year I was back there with my guide who is a friend, almost at basecamp on Everest, when we had to turn around due to poor weather and visibility.
 That was when the earthquake struck.
 I couldn’t believe what was happening.
 At first I thought perhaps I had altitude sickness but then realised there was an avalanche crashing down to our right and another one to our left.
 It was a miracle that we survived.

 We returned to the lodge and by the following morning it had turned into a triage site.
 My friend and I went to work carrying the injured from helicopters to safety and helping to treat them.
 Most I thought were dead but then I’d hear a moan or see a slight movement.